Laser Dentistry Groesbeck, TX

 Before you get into the dental chair, we will provide special glasses to protect your eyes during treatment.
 We will not use sedation unless you have dental fear or anxiety.
 Laser treatment is quick and painless.

-Dental lasers use light and energy wavelengths to target tissue in the mouth.
-We vaporize the infected tissue with the laser when treating gum disease patients.
 The laser tip targets the infected tissue and leaves healthy gum tissue intact.
 Lasers sterilize the tissue, which helps kill bacteria that cause gum disease.
 This is helpful when treating deep gum pockets.

 We also use the dental laser to provide gum contouring.
-When we reshape the gums, we gently remove unneeded tissue and leave healthy tissue.
-We will determine how much tissue we remove with the patient’s approval before treatment.
+When we reshape the gums, we gently remove unneeded and leave healthy tissue.
+We will determine how much tissue we will remove with the patient’s approval before treatment.
 It can take one to two weeks for your gums to heal after dental laser treatment.

 Laser Dentistry FAQs